-1981 - 1985 Master diver for Circle Bar Salvage Company, a Florida based firm engaged in the discovery and excavation of old shipwrecks in Florida and the Bahamas.
+1981 - 1985 Master diver for Circle Bar Salvage Company, a Florida based firm engaged in the discovery and excavation of old shipwrecks in Florida and the Bahamus.
 Also experienced in operation of sonar, magnetometers and other detection equipment.
-I also have a United States
+I also have a United States contract diver employed by the National Aeronautics and Space Administration (NASA) of the United States to recover wreckage from the Challenger space shuttle disaster.

-Goast Guard 100 ton Ocean Captain's license.
+Coast Guard 100 ton Ocean Captain's license.